 Situated at Longitude 31º 02'E and Latitude 29º 52'S, the port is 680 nautical miles north-east of Cape Agulhas and occupies the natural expanse of Durban Bay - an area of 1850ha, with the water area being 892ha in extent at high tide and 679ha at low.
 From the Point to the opposite side of the entrance channel on the Bluff is 21km, with the emerging Point waterfront development and central business district to the north and northeast, Maydon Wharf in the west, the Bayhead ship repair area in the south and the Bluff Peninsular forming the southeast.

 Durban Bay also served a different kind of purpose in the 1930s until late in the 1950s when it was used as a base for flying boats.
 First it was the graceful Short C class of Imperial Airways, for Durban was the terminus of the first commercial air route between South Africa and Europe.
-During World War II Short Sunderlands and Catalina flying boats took over reconnaissance duties flying from their base at Bayhead, which lasted well into the 1950s.
+During World War II PBY Catalina flying boats and later the Short Sunderlands took over reconnaissance duties flying from their base at Bayhead, which lasted well into the 1950s.

-The port has a total of 59 effective berths excluding those used by fishing vessels and ship repair.
-The bay also has an inner anchorage.
+The port has a total of 59 effective berths excluding those used by fishing vessels and ship repair. some of these are currently being lengthened and deepened, which will in effect reduce the number of actual berths while catering for the larger modern ships.
 A single buoy mooring at Isipingo on the southeast side of the Bluff caters for very large crude carriers (VLCC) that are too large to enter the port.
-Proposals have been made to extend the harbour deeper into the Bayhead headwaters where several large container terminals will be built but this remains under consideration, as does another proposal to create a new port south of the existing harbour on the site of the Durban International Airport at Isipingo, when that facility relocates to La Mercy in early 2010.
+Proposals have been made to extend the harbour deeper into the Bayhead headwaters where several large container terminals will be built but this remains under long-term hold, while another proposal calls for a new 'Dig-out-Port' south of the existing harbour on the site of the former Durban International Airport at Isipingo.

 A total of 302km of rail tracks extends throughout the port area along with several major marshalling yards.